If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Stand Out Features

-The Dyson V11 is extra cool, in our opinion, due to the LCD screen.
-While this vacuum is a little more expensive, this feature alone might make it worth it for you.
+The Dyson V11 feels futuristic due to the LCD screen.
+While this vacuum is more expensive, this feature alone might make it worth the cost.

 Frequently Asked Questions